Freshdesk vs HubSpot: Which service software is right for you in 2026?

 Stevia Putri

 Picking a new customer service tool can feel a little overwhelming.
-You need something that your team can actually use, that doesn’t blow up the budget, and that has the features to keep up with customer expectations.
+You need something that your team can actually use, that offers great value, and that has the features to keep up with customer expectations.
 Two names that always come up are Freshdesk and HubSpot Service Hub.
-Both are heavy hitters in the support world, promising to streamline how you talk to customers and help your agents work smarter.
+Both are heavy hitters in the support world, promising to streamline how you talk to customers and help your agents work smarter in 2026.

 But the real differences are in the details.
 It's not just about managing tickets anymore; a platform's built-in AI is now a huge piece of the puzzle.
 This guide is a straightforward, head-to-head look at Freshdesk vs HubSpot.
 We'll get into their features, AI tools, and pricing so you can figure out which one makes the most sense for your team.